How Often Should You Drain Your Pool

 Other companies may charge by the gallon, which may range from $0.03 to $0.06 per gallon.
 If the water only has to be topped off, it could be as little as $100.
 Regardless of how much you are getting, there will always be a minimum travel fee that usually starts around which is an addon of up to 100 dollars.

-If you are going to schedule to empty the water out of your pool or if you need to take the water out because of an emergency procedure that needs to be done.
+If you are going to schedule to empty the water of your pool or if you need to take the water out because of an emergency procedure that needs to be done.
 Take advantage of that time when the pool is exposed and remove stains on the walls and floor.

 Use a Muriatic acid once the pool is rinsed clean.
 Etch the walls and floor clean even if you have no plans for painting.